A lot of traders got excited about solar penny stocks in early 2023…

 This stock trades very low volume.
 So I don’t recommend you trade it unless the company announces news that brings in high volume.

-Here are a few other clean energy stocks and renewable energy penny stocks that could have potential in 2021.
+Here are a few other clean energy stocks and renewable energy penny stocks that could have potential.

 American Battery Metals Corporation (OTCQB: ABML)

 All the power from the sun is great, but only if you can store it.
 And for that, you need batteries.